-How Long Do Polyurethane Fumes Last in a Home
+How Long Do Polyurethane Fumes Last in a Home?

-The installation of new wood finishing’s in your home can be something exciting for many homeowners who thrive in the new updated look of their personal indoor environment.
+The installation of new wood finishings in your home can be something exciting for many homeowners who thrive in the new updated look of their personal indoor environment.
 Whether that be the installation of new wood flooring throughout the main living areas, shiny new wood cabinets hung in the kitchen, or even the delivery of new wood furniture to bestow the living space of your home – new wood building materials can be found in abundance throughout many homes.
-However, the introduction of new wood building materials and items in your indoor environment will also allow for the scary entrance of a variety of chemical compounds to begin its reign of terror on your home’s indoor air space.
+However, the introduction of new wood building materials and items in your indoor environment will also allow for the scary entrance of a variety of chemical compounds to begin their reign of terror on your home’s indoor air space.

 New wood building materials that are used in flooring, cabinets, and furniture are typically composed of an amalgam of chemical compounds that are used in the construction of the material.
 The different chemicals found in these wood items can include adhesives and glues that contain chemical VOCs (volatile organic compounds) that will be emitted into the indoor space of a home after installation.
 Additionally, there are other finishes that can be applied to the new wood after it is installed inside your indoor environments, such as polyurethane finishes that are used to coat the wood surface to protect it from scratches and water damage.
 This chemical finishing, however, is known for producing toxic chemical fumes into the air of an indoor air space, which can be both hazardous to the indoor air quality and to the health of those occupants residing in this environment.